Visitor Restrictions at UCSF Due to the Coronavirus (COVID-19)

 - Visits by anyone who is legally authorized to make decisions for the patient, whether by operation of a durable power of attorney (DPOA) or conservatorship, or in the role of a surrogate decision maker as recognized by the care provider team for patients who lack decisional capacity.

 - Support persons for patients with cognitive impairment or other neurological injury (such as stroke) or for patients who have developed hospital delirium or dementia, where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm.

 - Support persons for patients who require assistance because of developmental disabilities, physical disabilities or limitations, or cognitive impairment.

 - Visits by family and legal advisers to update a patient's will or other legal papers.

-- Unique situations that may arise in which the visit need should be discussed with the on-site nursing director.
+- Unique situations in which the visiting needs should be discussed with the on-site nursing director.

 Additional Exceptions: Inpatient Stay and Come-and-Go Surgeries

-- Support persons for patients with physical or developmental disabilities who require assistance (as examples, patients with severe hearing loss, dementia or aphasia and patients who are wheelchair-bound or have left ventricular assist devices).
+- Support persons for patients with physical or developmental disabilities who require assistance (for example, patients with severe hearing loss, dementia or aphasia and patients who are wheelchair-bound or have a left ventricular assist device).